Julia844/SuperSimpleStocks/README.md

 add2virtualenv $SPARK_HOME/python/
 ```

-To make pyspark working first you need to install application dependencies from the next step.
+To make pyspark working first you need to install application dependencies
+from the next step.

+### Celery
+Celery server should be installed as well as RabbitMQ or another
+messaging system compatible with Celery.

 ### Application
 To install application with all dependencies: